rumman49/Databricks_Data-LakeHouse_Project/README.md

-# 🏗️ Databricks Medallion Architecture Project
+# 🏗️ Databricks Data LakeHouse Project

 An end-to-end **Data Engineering** project built on **Azure Databricks** following the **Medallion Architecture** (Bronze → Silver → Gold).
 Raw CSV source files are ingested, cleaned, and transformed into analytics-ready Delta tables using **PySpark** and **Spark SQL**.